MicrosoftDocs/ATADocs/ATPDocs/reconnaissance-alerts.md

         - If yes, close the security alert as an **FP**.
 If it's an ongoing activity, exclude the suspicious activity.
 1. Click on the source computer and go to its profile page.
     - Look for any unusual activities that occurred around the time of the queries such as the following types of search: logged in users, accessed resources, and other probing queries.
-    - If Microsoft Defender ATP integration is enabled, click on its icon to further investigate the machine.
+    - If Microsoft Defender for Endpoint integration is enabled, click on its icon to further investigate the machine.
         - Look for unusual processes and alerts that occurred around the time of the queries
 1. Check exposed accounts.
     - Look for unusual activities.